 Septic System Inspections (On-Site Wastewater)

 Comprehensive septic inspections can be performed on any system and are most commonly performed at residences.
 AWT’s septic inspections include a thorough evaluation of the current condition of your system, along with a complete inspection report.
 AWT performs inspections for routine maintenance and point-of-sale (real estate) transactions.
+It is easy to schedule a septic inspection.
+Once you have filled out this request form, AWT will contact you shortly with our first available appointment to make sure it works for your schedule.

 Numerous systems in North Carolina are required by law to have a routine inspection twice (or more) per year.
 These inspections include a comprehensive evaluation of current performance, wastewater monitoring/sampling (if applicable), and maintenance.
-If you have a question regarding your system or need an operator to remain in compliance please contact AWT immediately.
+If you have a question regarding your system or need an operator to remain in compliance, please contact AWT immediately.

-Point of sale well/septic system inspections constitute a snapshot evaluation in time of the system(s) and do not guarantee future performance of the system(s) due to numerous factors including, but not necessarily limited to, the following: water use patterns of the inhabitants of the dwelling, occupancy of the dwelling (no occupancy for an extended period of time or occupancy in excess of the system design parameters), acts of God or natural disasters, lack of visibility of many of the system components, placement of inappropriate items into the system (non-degradable items, water softener brine, etc.), physical disturbance of or damage to the system or system components, etc. Furthermore, only the above ground components of the well that are visible from the soil surface are inspected.
+Well and septic system inspections constitute a snapshot evaluation in time of the system(s) and do not guarantee future performance of the system(s) due to numerous factors including, but not necessarily limited to, the following: water use patterns of the inhabitants of the dwelling, occupancy of the dwelling (no occupancy for an extended period of time or occupancy in excess of the system design parameters), acts of God or natural disasters, lack of visibility of many of the system components, placement of inappropriate items into the system (non-degradable items, water softener brine, etc.), physical disturbance of or damage to the system or system components, etc. Furthermore, only the above ground components of the well that are visible from the soil surface are inspected.

 Well and Septic Inspection FAQ